Tricklebyte/SQLProcTester/README.md

 * Faster to set up and easier to use than Microsoft SQL Server Data Tools

 ## SQLProcTester.SpSqlClient.Execute (SpExecInput input)
-Static method executes a sql stored procedure and provides a results model that may be compared to an expected results model.
+Static method executes a sql stored procedure and returns a results model that may be compared to an expected results model.

 ```C#